-With more and more of us living in apartments, taking our pets out via public transport is increasingly commonplace.
+With more and more of us living in apartments, travelling with rabbits via public transport is increasingly commonplace.

 Lugging a pet carrier up a bus, tram or train can sometimes be daunting, if you have giant rabbits or a big family of rabbits, their weight simply adds up.
 Besides hitting the gym to build up our muscles, you can travel with giant rabbits or multiple rabbits with relative ease using a pet stroller.